microsoft/pai/docs/marketplace-and-submit-job-v2/marketplace-and-submit-job-v2.md

 ### Configure GitHub PAT

 1. At PAI home page, click the top right corner to **login**

-2. Click your username at the right corner, and then click "Change Github PAT"
+2. Click your username at the top right corner, and then click "Change Github PAT"

 ![github_pat_configure](images/github_pat_configure.png)